Wannabe-King/QuikPick/README.md

 ## Credit
 First I want to thank [Loco Kilo](https://youtu.be/rR3mxe6qcmw?si=OLsjTKqn93q8ifkv), from whom I got the base structure of this project.
-He has made an amazing video tutorial making a **Restaurant Picker App** on this channel.
+He has made an amazing video tutorial making a **Restaurant Picker App** on his channel.

 # QuikPick